Skip to main content

 Appendicitis is often diagnosed with CT instead of MRI because it is a time-sensitive emergency.
 CT is fast, widely available 24/7, and highly accurate for appendicitis.
 MRI is reserved for pregnant patients or pediatric cases where avoiding radiation is critical.

 The difference between IBS and IBD on imaging is structural change.
 Irritable bowel syndrome (IBS) is a functional disorder that looks normal on imaging.
-Inflammatory bowel disease (IBD) like Crohn's or ulcerative colitis shows wall thickening, inflammation, and sometimes strictures, especially on MR enterography.
+Inflammatory bowel disease (IBD) like Crohn's or ulcerative colitis shows wall thickening, inflammation, and sometimes strictures, particularly on MR enterography.

 A HIDA scan is a nuclear medicine test that watches the gallbladder fill and empty in real time.
-It is used when ultrasound is normal but we still suspect biliary disease, especially "biliary dyskinesia" where the gallbladder does not contract properly.
+It is used when ultrasound is normal but we still suspect biliary disease, particularly "biliary dyskinesia" where the gallbladder does not contract properly.
 The scan takes about 90 minutes and uses a small radioactive tracer.

 Kidney stones show up clearly on a non-contrast CT, which is the gold standard for diagnosis.
 Almost all stone types are visible.
 The scan also measures stone size, which guides whether the stone will pass on its own or needs urology intervention.